Deciding if something is sensitive or not is not always an easy job.

 About the Project

+This project has been created as a part of diploma thesis by Marek Augustin.
 These guidelines are based on the recommendations of 8 researchers who have participated in the diploma thesis reasearch and have been interviewed about their career experience with sensitive topics.

 A full work is accessible here (Czech language only).